CRISPR-IIITN/BONK/README.md

-Here lies the enitre bonk prject
+Here lies the enitre bonk project

 Readme to be updated soon!